 - The Effect on Your Mouth – During an extraction, you lose tooth roots along with the tooth.
 Without roots, you’ll lose bone density in your jaw.
 A root canal procedure allows you to keep your tooth structure, including the roots.
 So your jawbone will stay strong.

 - Cost – While root canal treatment costs more than an extraction, your tooth remains intact.
 There is no need to replace it.
 If you replace your tooth after an extraction, the two procedures will have a similar cost.

 - Recovery – Root canal recovery is easier than recovery following an extraction.
 You’ll have no bleeding and minimal discomfort.
 Neither your diet nor your oral care routine will need to change in the days following your treatment.

 No matter which procedure you choose, dental sedation is available if you need it.
-For root canals in Highland Heights, call 859-900-0919.
+For root canals in Northern Kentucky, call 859-900-0919.